greenonline/TinyTextAdventure_in_ZIL/README.md

 cat zilf_net8.0.tar.gz.* | tar xzvf -
 ```

 However, the `zilf-0.11.1/zillib/` directory is also required.
 So...?
-There may be other files/directories required, so I is probably better to use the provided tools to create a package instead...
+There may be other files/directories required, so it is probably better to use the provided tools to create a package instead...

 See [Create a tar archive split into blocks of a maximum size](https://unix.stackexchange.com/q/61774/97255).